fear-ai/wpages/PContent.md

 1) MySQL escapes are decoded and scripts/styles/comments are removed before link/image extraction.
 2) `href/src/title/alt` are extracted, HTML-unescaped, and trimmed.
-3) Bad schemes are dropped and replaced with bracketed labels.
+3) Bad schemes are dropped and replaced with brace-wrapped labels.
 4) Remaining tags are stripped, then character filtering runs.

 Implications: